kwea123/CasMVSNet_pl/evaluations/blendedmvs/README.md

 # Model

-You can train a model on blendedmvs dataset, or use dtu-trained model.
+You can use either blendedmvs-trained dataset or use dtu-trained model.
+They are provided in [release](https://github.com/kwea123/CasMVSNet_pl/releases)

-I use a gwc model (because it consumes less memory, and blendedmvs is high-res so requires more memory) trained on dtu dataset (not provided).
+## Some notes
+During evaluation, since some scenes have more than 800 views, you might need limit the number of refernce views by setting `--max_ref_views` to a proper number (500 by default) as the program requires huge RAM which grows with the image size and the number of reference views.
+I tested with 32GB RAM, and it is almost all consumed using default settings, if you have more RAM, feel free to set this number larger.

 # Quantitative evaluation